|Host Institution:||Semester, Academic Year, and Summer programs:

-- AIRPORT PICK-UP at Naples (NAP) airport for students who arrive on the official arrival date by the designated time.
+- AIRPORT PICK-UP: Group ground transportation is provided from Naples (NAP) airport for students who arrive on the official arrival date, by the designated time.

 - VISA ADVISING: While students are ultimately responsible for obtaining their visa (if required for their term/host country), ASA will provide detailed, helpful information upon acceptance as to which visa students will need and how to go about applying for one.
 Please click here and scroll down to “Student Visa Information” to find out if a visa is required for your program.

-- Damage Deposit ($250), paid to ASA one month prior to departure; refundable upon return
+- Damage Deposit ($250), paid to ASA 30 days prior to departure; refundable upon return

 - Personal expenses